 Coat a large 6-quart slow cooker with cooking spray.
 Line the bottom with the thinly sliced onions.
 Pour in the apple juice and minced garlic.

-In a small bowl, whisk together the brown sugar, chili powder, paprika, garlic powder, onion powder, mustard powder, ground cumin, salt, and pepper (I add 1 tablespoon salt and 1 heaping teaspoon pepper).
+In a small bowl, whisk together the brown sugar, chili powder, paprika, garlic powder, onion powder, mustard powder, ground cumin, salt, and pepper (I add 1 tablespoon salt and 1 heaping teaspoon pepper, adjust to your preference).
 Remove pork from packaging and dab all over with a paper towel.
-Rub the spices into the pork—all sides.
+Rub the spices into the pork on all sides.

 Place the pork on top of the onions; if there is a white layer of fat, place that facing up (the fat will render down and make the pork more tender).